Office 365 SPF Record Setup: A Step-by-Step Guide

 For businesses relying on email for outreach, customer communication, or running high-volume campaigns – which I know many of you using services like ScaledMail are – a properly configured SPF record is foundational.
 It’s one of the first things you should tackle to ensure your communication efforts are effective.
 It might sound a bit technical, but I'm here to walk you through it step by step.
 Getting this right means more of your emails land in the inbox, protecting your brand's credibility and making sure your messages are seen.
 So, grab a cup of coffee, and let's get your Office 365 SPF record set up!

-Access Your DNS Settings
+First, Access Your DNS Provider

 First things first, you'll need to get into your Domain Name System (DNS) settings.
 It's a common point of confusion, but you actually manage SPF records through your domain registrar, not directly within your Microsoft 365 admin center.
 Your domain registrar is the company where you purchased your domain name – popular ones include GoDaddy, Namecheap, or Google Domains.